cosmos/cosmos-sdk/docs/basics/accounts.md

 This prefix is followed by the `x`-coordinate.

-Similarly to `Address`, bech32 is used to format `PubKey` and for all communication with a blockchain:
+Like `Address`, Bech32 is used to format `PubKey` and for all communication with a blockchain:

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc3/types/address.go#L579-L729